Archbishop's Palace, Seville: Architecture

-An extensive expansion was done in 1704 by Lorenzo Fernandez de Iglesias, an important architect of the time, under the auspices of Archbishop Manuel Arias.
+An extensive expansion was done in 1704 by Lorenzo Fernandez de Iglesias, an important architect of the time, under the auspices of Archbishop Manuel Arias y Porres.
 The work joined together differing architectural styles, adorned with pilasters that are located on a broad base.
 The Main Hall (or Salon), painted by Antonio Mohedano, consists of four columns, two on each side of a ledge, adorned with two statues of saints.
 Mohedano was famous for the representations of natural objects such as birds, flowers and fruits.
 Hence, Juan Agustín Ceán Bermúdez in his Diccionario historico de los mas ilustres profesores de las Bellas Artes de Espana ("Dictionary of the most illustrious historical faculty of Fine Arts in Spain"), attributed to him the artistry of the ornamental ceiling elements in the Main Salon and the Prelate Gallery.
 In addition to the frescoed ceiling, there are 70 paintings exalting the Catholic Church.
 There is a mural of five Apostles by Juan de Zamora.

 The broad staircase dates to the second half of the 17th century.
 It was designed by Fray Miguel de Ramos, a religious of the Third Order of Saint Francis, and funded by Juan de Palafox.
 It was constructed of coloured marble and decorated with murals attributed to Juan de Espinal.